• Skip to primary navigation

 frozen basil and olive oil

-Just popped out a few basil cubes so you can get a good overall look at them.
+I just popped out a few basil cubes so you can get a good overall look at them.

 fresh basil in an ice cube tray with olive oil

-If you are looking for directions to grow and oven dry basil leaves, look at this post - Growing, using and preserving Basil.
+If you are looking for directions to grow and oven-dry basil leaves, look at this post - Growing, using and preserving Basil.

 FAQs